kamel78/efficient-rust-pairings/README.md

 ### Performance and Runtime Results

 The following table illustrates the obtained performances and runtime results for various implemented operations across all curves.
 The tests were performed on an Intel Core i7-10700F CPU running at 2.9 GHz, with 16 GB of RAM.
 Some operations have timing measurements in microseconds (µs) as they take less than one millisecond.
+Note that for the 256-bit security level (provided by the BLS48 curve), the obtained results are significantly better than the existing ones presented [here](https://github.com/mk-math-kyushu/bls48/blob/master/README.md) using a C++ implementation of BLS48, when using a similar performance architecture.

 <table>
   <thead>